malloydata/malloy/docs/_src/language/aggregates.md

 ## Aggregate Locality

 In SQL, some kinds of aggregations are difficult to express because locality of aggregation is restricted to the top level of a query.
-Malloy offers more control over this behavior, allowing these types of analysis to be expressed much more easily.
+Malloy offers more control over this behavior, allowing these types of analyses to be expressed much more easily.

 ### The Problem